xia-cui/projects_miscellaneous/tidy_data_project/README.md

+## Project description

-This repo includes the script which is run to tidy up the dataset downloade from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+This folder includes the script which is run to tidy up the dataset downloade from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 A full description of the dataset can be found from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones